lgnq/mlx90382/README.md

 ## Introduction

-This software package is a universal sensor driver package for InvenSense's six-axis series sensors, compatible with mpu6000, mpu6050, mpu6500, mpu9250, icm20608 and other sensors.
+This software package is a universal sensor driver package for Melexis's resolver sensors.
 And the new version of this software package has been connected to the Sensor framework, through the Sensor framework, developers can quickly drive this sensor.
-To view the README of the **old version of the package**, please click [here](README_OLD.md).

 ## Support